What Causes Herpes Outbreaks After Years: Understanding Late Reactivation

 Alan Lucks | MD

-Medically reviewed by Alan Lucks | MD, Alan Lucks MDPC Private Practice - New York on January 23rd, 2026.
+Medically reviewed by Alan Lucks | MD , Alan Lucks MDPC Private Practice - New York on January 23rd, 2026.
+Updated on June 25th, 2026

 Key Takeaways

-• Herpes can remain dormant for years before unexpectedly reactivating
+• Herpes can remain dormant for years before unexpectedly reactivating.

-• Stress, hormonal changes, and immune system shifts can trigger outbreaks
+• Stress, hormonal changes, and immune system shifts can trigger outbreaks.

-• Age-related immune decline increases outbreak likelihood
+• Age-related immune decline increases the likelihood of herpes reactivation.

 Understanding herpes reactivation requires recognizing the complex relationship between the virus, your immune system, and various environmental factors.
 Unlike many other infections, herpes simplex viruses have developed a sophisticated mechanism to remain hidden within nerve cells, emerging only under specific circumstances.